Coding-Dojos-Eindhoven/2019-11-28-No-Ifs-Or-Buts/svdo/README.md

 * **[dynamic-dispatch]** Let the compiler/runtime dispatch on a given criterion
 * **[dictionary-lookup]** Use a dictionary to translate a key (boolean or something more descriptive) to a lambda which determines what is happening.
+* **[clever-api-usage]** Your language may have APIs that have a well-defined way of dealing with special cases such as `nil`.
+You can use those to prevent conditions that check for those special cases.